 International Agricultural Law and Organizations –

 While world trade is one of the most important spheres of international law related to agriculture, agricultural and food issues can be raised in many other spheres of international law.
 For example, global environmental law can relate to agriculture in the use and maintenance of international waters, forest resources, and the atmosphere.
 International human rights affect agriculture in many areas, including agricultural labor, the right to food, ecological rights, and property rights.
 Another emerging area of the law that affects agriculture is the establishment and use of international dispute settlement mechanisms.
-An example of this is the process, validity and enforcement power of international arbitration and international organizations’ settlements of agricultural disputes.
+An example of this is the process, validity, and enforcement power of international arbitration and international organizations’ settlements of agricultural disputes.
 On a micro-level, international law is affected by states whenever they establish mechanisms to obtain compensation or reparation for international agricultural violations.
-And finally, universal and extraterritorial state jurisdiction is important in the cases of human rights and environmental violations on the territories of other countries.
+Finally, universal and extraterritorial state jurisdiction is important in the cases of human rights and environmental violations on the territories of other countries.

 International law is a broad subject that is commonly divided into several categories: public international law, private international law, and international facets of national law.
 Public international law guides the interactions of national governments and other actors as subjects of international law and international relations (international organizations, individuals in certain cases, etc.).
 The next sub-category, private international law, addresses the law that regulates disputes between private persons, natural or judicial, when the laws of multiple countries are implicated, which is a conflict of laws question.
 Finally, national law, in the context of international law, includes the domestic law of each country that regulates the activities of foreign persons within the borders of that particular country.